 Different finishes can also add a unique look to the countertop by highlighting the colors and patterns within the stone.
 Done right, a finish can make stains less discernable and reduce the slabs porosity.
 Below is a description of several common finishes and their specific qualities.

 Polished granite has a high-gloss, mirror-like shine that’s very reflective, which draws attention to the stone.
-The finish showcases the flecks and specks that’s featured in the stone, and is probably the most popular design choice for kitchens.
+The finish showcases the flecks and specks that are featured in the stone and is probably the most popular design choice for kitchens.
 It adds a sense of elegance and richness to space.
 A polished finish is less porous, making for a smooth and hygienic surface that’s perfect for the kitchen.

 Tip: To maintain the glossy shine of polished finishes and to prevent scratching on smoother surfaces, extra care is needed to maintain polished countertops.
 This includes using appropriate cleaners and cleaning techniques.